The Black Priest of Rastrowel

 “I was on a pirate ship once,” Lady Wisp breathed.
 “Their captain was much nicer than the bad man.”

+Uncle Nimrod chimed in, giving Makani a meaningful look.
 “A story for another time.
-Lynlyn, will you help Makani bring up wood for the lighthouse after breakfast?”
-He gave Makani a meaningful look.
+Lynlyn.
+Will you help Makani bring up wood for the lighthouse after breakfast?”

-“Yeah, ok,” Lyn replied, not being very mindful of the situation.
-The phrase ‘the bad man’ had reminded her of the black man.
+“Yeah, ok,” Lyn replied, staring out of the window as she moved her last appleslice around with her fork absentmindedly.
+The storm clouds were much closer now.
+The phrase ‘the bad man’ had reminded her of the black-clad man.
 “Say, uncle, there was a strange man in town today.”

-“I don’t know if he was a magus – and he didn’t do anything.
-He was just… strange, is all.
+“I don’t know if he was a magus—and he didn’t do anything.
+He was just… strange is all.
 He wore all black from his boots to his hat, and he kept looking at me.
-He had blue eyes, but not like Lady Wisp.”
+He had blue eyes, but not like Lady Wisp’s.”

 Uncle Nimrod looked up: “Oh?
 Where was that?”